As a dog breed, German Shepherds are well known for their versatility in adapting to many different types of situations.

 Why Are German Shepherds Used As Police Dogs?

-German Shepherds make good police dogs for the following reasons…
+German Shepherds might make good police dogs for the following reasons …

 Why do German Shepherds possess these traits and such a temperament? – GSD breed history